vibincholayil/Kubernetes-Python-Project-1/README.md

 # Kubernetes End to End project on EKS

 ## About the Project
-My personal project is designed to showcase my skills in robust and highly stable K8s cluster service.
+It's my personal project to showcase skills in robust and highly stable K8s cluster service.
 The project focuses on how to deploy a real-time application on AWS-managed control plane EKS with a public IP, which will be accessed through a Application load balancer.

 Creating
 Prerequisites: kubectl,AWS CLI, eksctl